Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Degenerations and integral affine spheres

 For a Type III Kulikov surface $X_0=\cup V_i$ the dual graph is a triangulation of a sphere.
 This is a very rough, partial description.
-To describe the combinatorial type of $X_0$ precisely one has to specify the deformation types of each pair $(V_i,D_i)$.
-Turns out that there is a very economical way to do it using the language of integral affine structures $B$ on the complement of finitely many points in a sphere $S^2$.
-Most of the surfaces $V_i$ are toric together with their toric boundaries $D_i$.
-So the largest parts of $B$ are simply triangulations of plane regions.
-The nontoric surfaces $V_i$ are encoded in the singularities of $B$.
+To describe the combinatorial type of $X_0$ precisely, one has to specify the deformation types of each pair $(V_i,D_i)$.
+There is an economical way to do so, using the language of integral affine structures $B$ on the complement of finitely many points in a sphere $S^2$.

-An \emph{integral affine structure} on a real oriented surface $S$ is a collection of charts to open subsets $U_i$ of $\bR^2$ and transition functions lying in $\SL(2,\bZ)\ltimes\bR^2$.
-It defines a local $\bZ^2$-system in the tangent bundle~$T_S$.
-A \emph{lattice manifold} is an integral affine structure for which the transition functions lie in $\SL(2,\bZ)\ltimes\bZ^2$, together with a set of integral, or lattice points, the preimages of the lattice points $\bZ^2\subset\bR^2$ under the reference maps $U_i\to\bR^2$.
+\begin{definition} An \emph{integral affine structure} on a real oriented surface $S$ is a collection of charts to open subsets of $\bR^2$, with transition functions in $\SL(2,\bZ)\ltimes\bR^2$. \end{definition}

-Let $V$ be a smooth toric surface and $D_{j}$ the boundary curves.
-In the toric fan of $V$ the divisors $D_{j}$ correspond to the primitive generators $\vec e_j$ of the rays, in the counter clockwise order.
-Let $T_{j,j+1}$ be the triangle $\Conv(0,\vec e_j,\vec e_{j+1})$.
-It has the smallest possible lattice volume $1$, i.e. Euclidean volume $1/2$.
-We call such triangles \emph{elementary triangles}.
-The pseudofan of the toric pair $(V,D=\sum D_j)$ is defined as $\fF(V,D) = \cup T_{j,j+1}$.
-So it is a polygon in $\bR^2$ with a single integral point in the interior.